OpenSILEX/phis-docs-community/docs/experimental-organization.md

 Information of a document can later be changed, while the document itself cannot be modified.

-Metadata are specified with [Dublin Core](http://dublincore.org/documents/dc-rdf/) recommendations.
+Metadata are specified with [Dublin Core](http://dublincore.org/documents/dces/) recommendations.
 Metadata enables the documents to be stored in the Phis triplestore.
+The expression of Dublin Core metadata using the Resource Description Framework is described [Here](http://dublincore.org/documents/dc-rdf/).

 ### Upload a document